rlvlad/wt-project-2025/docs/src/sections/css_rules.typ

   ],
 )

-A basic function of a Playlist Manager is being able to display all the playlists and tracks of a given user.
+Some very basic functions of a playlist manager is being able to display all the playlists and tracks of a given user.
 To achieve that, we opted for a classic layout composed of a top and bottom navigation bars and a main, central section.

 #css_explanation(
   ```css